John Stevenson (British politician): Early life and career

 Andrew Stevenson was born on 4 July 1963 in Aberdeen.
 He was state educated at Aberdeen Grammar School and graduated from the University of Dundee with Honours in History and Politics.
 He then studied law at Chester College before qualifying as a solicitor.
 He went on to become a partner in the law firm Bendles based in the centre of Carlisle.

+Political career

+Local government career

 Stevenson stood as the Conservative candidate in the Denton Holme ward of Carlisle City Council in May 1998, before he was elected in another ward just one year later.
 Stevenson was first elected as a Conservative Councillor on Carlisle City Council in May 1999, for Stanwix Urban – a suburban ward on the northern edge of the city with the joint lowest levels of deprivation in the district.
 He resigned as a councillor on the 2 August 2010, shortly after his election as Member of Parliament and his party won the subsequent by-election.